 - Many fires in the western United States are started by lightning.

 - The air near a lightning strike is heated to 50,000°F–hotter than the surface of the sun!

 - The rapid heating and cooling of the air near the lightning channel causes a shock wave that results in thunder.

 When Thunder Roars, Go Indoors, the NWS lightning safety site, helps you learn more about lightning risks and how to protect yourself, your loved ones and your belongings.
-The site offers a comprehensive page of handouts, brochures, links and more.
+The National Weather Service offers a comprehensive page of handouts, brochures, links and more.